arichtman/nix/README.md

 1. Optionally install rosetta `softwareupdate --install-rosetta --agree-to-license` I didn't explicitly install it but it's on there somehow now.
    There was some mention that it auto-installs if you try running x86_64 binaries.
-1. Determinant systems install nix `curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install`
+1. Determinant systems install nix
 1. Until this is resolved https://github.com/LnL7/nix-darwin/issues/149
    `sudo mv /etc/nix/nix.conf /etc/nix/.nix-darwin.bkp.nix.conf`
 1. Nix-Darwin build and run installer